 An alumnus of the Juilliard Opera Theater and the University of Tennessee, Kevin Burdette is a former member of the Opéra National de Paris Young Artists’ Program and San Francisco’s Merola Opera Program.
 The San Francisco Chronicle called his Leporello "a tour de force of vocal splendor and comic timing," and the New York Times dubbed him "the Robin Williams of opera."
 He was featured as Stefano in Adès’ The Tempest with the Metropolitan Opera, the DVD of which, on Deutsche Grammophon, was awarded the Grammy Award for “Best Opera Recording” and a French Diapason d’Or.

-An exciting 2022-2023 season begins with Kevin’s debut at Milan’s Teatro alla Scala, reprising the role of Stefano in Adès’ The Tempest.
-Elsewhere in the season, he makes his role debut as Sondheim’s Sweeney Todd with Austin Opera, which he also sings during the summer at Chautauqua Opera, and returns to Atlanta Opera as Voltaire/Pangloss in Bernstein’s Candide.
+An exciting 2022-2023 season began with Kevin’s debut at Milan’s Teatro alla Scala, reprising the role of Stefano in Adès’ The Tempest.
+Elsewhere in the season, he made his role debut as Sondheim’s Sweeney Todd with Austin Opera, adding summer performances of the same title at Chautauqua Opera, and returned to Atlanta Opera as Voltaire/Pangloss in Bernstein’s Candide.